MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-C-Hazardous-Materials-Regulations/part-173-ShippersGeneral-Requirements-Shipments-Packagings/subpart-E-Nonbulk-Packaging-Hazardous-Materials-Other-Than-Class-1-Class-7/section-173.185.md

 (ii) Make this record available to an authorized representative of the Federal, state or local government upon request.

-(3) Beginning January 1, 2022 each manufacturer and subsequent distributor of lithium cells or batteries manufactured on or after January 1, 2008, must make available a test summary.
+(3) Each manufacturer and subsequent distributor of lithium cells or batteries, except for button cells installed in equipment (including circuit boards), manufactured on or after January 1, 2008, must make a test summary available.
 The test summary must include the following elements:

 (i) Name of cell, battery, or product manufacturer, as applicable;